Soy tu dueña: Plot

-There, she meets her neighbor, José Miguel Montesinos, an attractive, intelligent and sensitive young man who falls in love with her beauty and strong personality.
-With his father and mother, Federico and Leonor Montesinos, José Miguel has relocated from Mexico City to his family's rundown and neglected hacienda due to his father's poor health.
-Despite the poor financial state in which his family finds itself and against his mother's wishes, José Miguel is determined to make the hacienda profitable as it was during his youth and a haven for his sick father.
+In the countryside, she meets José Miguel, an attractive, intelligent, and sensitive young man who has recently moved to the neighboring ranch.
+Between Valentina and José Miguel, several disagreements arise over the boundaries of their lands.
+She responds haughtily, but José Miguel, nevertheless, falls in love with Valentina's beauty and strong character and becomes determined to win her over.

 Valentina's family decides to join her at "Los Cascabeles".
-Thus, begins a story of lies, deceptions, duplicity and treachery in which José Miguel must fight for Valentina's love against not only Ivana, who has got infatuated with him, but also against the wishes of his own mother and Valentina's ruthless ranch foreman, Rosendo Gavilán, who has fallen in love with Valentina.
+Thus, begins a story of lies, deceptions, duplicity and treachery in which José Miguel must fight for Valentina's love against not only Ivana, who has become infatuated with him, but also against the wishes of his own mother and Valentina's ruthless ranch foreman, Rosendo Gavilán, who has fallen in love with Valentina.